Fun with pseudo-elements

 There is one unimplemented feature that would also help make this

-technique a lot more powerful: the optional [type]
+technique a lot more powerful: the optional [type] argument of

-the attr()
+the attr() function.
+The

 spec defines such